|1874 Bird's-Eye View of Pittsburgh, Otto Krebs|

 Island no more, unnamed and unmourned.

-But other alluvial islands did pop up in the Mon.
-Some alluvial islands are stable and long-lived, like Wainwright's and Killbuck Island, but these were always transitory.
-See, for example, this illustration of the Mon near the Smithfield Street Bridge built by Gustav Lindenthal.
+Some alluvial islands are stable and long-lived, like Wainwright's and Killbuck Island, but the Mon island was always transitory.
+Check out this illustration of the Mon near the Smithfield Street Bridge built by Gustav Lindenthal.
 It dates to 1885, nearly a century after the first drawing that showed such islands in the Mon.
-Note the multiple land masses (fluffy ones, too) that were revealed at low tide:
+Note the multiple land masses (fluffy ones, too, covered with some sort of vegetation) that were revealed at low tide:

 Wainwright's and Killbuck stopped being islands because man willingly allowed the mainland to envelope them.
 But the land is still there, bearing witness to the history that took place on its soil.
 If only that dirt could talk, what tales it might tell!